-Currently (2021), the minimum wage in Hungary is fixed at HUF 167,400 per month.
-The hourly minimum which must be paid to workers is HUF 963.
-For positions requiring special training or higher qualifications, the minimum monthly remuneration must be HUF 219,000.
+Currently (as of 2022), the minimum wage in Hungary is fixed at HUF 200,000 per month.
+For positions requiring a certain training or higher qualifications, the minimum monthly remuneration must be HUF 260,000.

 Employers in Hungary are obliged to provide sick pay to absent employees for a duration of 15 days.
 Sick pay should be equal to 70 percent of the employee’s usual wages.
 After 15 days, payments are made by Hungarian social security for a duration of up to one year.

 There are no legal provisions for a 13th salary but it is common to offer employees a performance-based bonus.